-Hertz Fellows have access to career development curricula, individualized mentorship, and networking opportunities that accelerate their growth during their doctoral training and throughout their careers.
+Throughout their doctoral training, Hertz Fellows have access to career development curricula, individualized mentorship, and networking opportunities that accelerate their growth and help launch their careers.

 Freedom to Innovate®